-VoIP systems easily integrate with computers, which lets employees make calls from their machines and have voicemails sent directly to their email, among other things.
-It can also be beneficial for businesses using customer relationship management (CRM) programs.
+VoIP systems easily integrate with computers, which lets employees make calls from their devices and have voicemails sent directly to their email, among other things.
+It can also be beneficial for businesses using customer relationship management programs.

 Similar to how a landline system works, the VoIP provider allows you to choose a phone number with a local area code, a toll-free number or both.

 Ease of use and scalability are a big benefit to VoIP phone systems.
 Most VoIP systems can be totally managed from an online portal.
 By logging into the system, administrators can assign phone numbers and extensions, and turn various features on and off.

 In addition, VoIP providers make it easy to add new users.
 Administrators can quickly log into the system to add new lines on their own within the system's online portal.
 This simplifies the process of setting up new employees with their own line.

 When VoIP was first introduced, there was concern about call quality.
 Many felt calls sounded staticky; others had problems with calls dropping off.
 As technology has improved, so, too, has call quality.
 In fact, the difference between VoIP and landline is now so insignificant that most users have no idea when they are using VoIP and when they are on a landline connection.

 VoIP is becoming a standard option for all businesses.
 Soon, nearly all U.S. phone users will use VoIP.
 Research shows that VoIP use among businesses has grown more than six times since 2010.
 Data from Statista revealed that there were 6.2 million VoIP business subscribers in 2010.
 In 2018, that number grew to more than 41 million.